plisken1997/aws-certif/solution-architect/doc/NETWORK.md

 ### NAT (Network Adrress Translation)
 * outbound traffic: enable a private EC2 instance (private subnet) to access internet by allowing to communicate with the IGW
+* 5 NAT gateways per Availability Zone
+* => must be in a public subnet
+* => there must be a route out of the private subnet to the NAT instance to work
 * NAT instances
     * individual EC2 instance
     * "source/destination check" ec2 option must be disabled